 Another option while you’re over here is the New England Aquarium.
 It’s a very impressive aquarium, highlighted by their Giant Ocean Tank.
 This is home to the aquarium’s most famous resident – Myrtle the Sea Turtle.

 You can also catch a show at the IMAX theatre or join a whale watching tour here.
 These tours run between April and November and make for an unforgettable experience.

 HOT TIP: The New England Aquarium is included with your BostonPASS!

 Take a Unique Tour

-In the Waterfront area, you have plenty of options for some unique tours of Boston.
+In the Waterfront area, you have plenty of options for a unique guided tour of Boston.
 Take your pick between an Old Town Trolley Tour, a Boston Harbor Cruise, or a Duck Tour.

 If you’re wondering about that last one, I’m not talking about exploring Boston with a flock of birds.